Anomaly detection: Related terms

+The terms anomaly, outlier, and novelty are sometimes used interchangeably, but their usage varies among statistics, machine learning, signal processing, and individual application domains.

+An outlier commonly denotes an observation that appears inconsistent with the other observations in a dataset.

+Outlier-detection methods often allow such observations to be present in the data used to fit the model.

+In novelty detection, the training data are generally assumed to represent normal behavior, and previously unseen test observations are assessed against the resulting model of normality.

+Novelty detection is consequently often formulated as a form of one-class classification.

+These distinctions are not applied consistently throughout the literature, and the broader term anomaly detection is frequently used to include all of these settings.

 History

 Intrusion detection

 The concept of intrusion detection, a critical component of anomaly detection, has evolved significantly over time.
 Initially, it was a manual process where system administrators would monitor for unusual activities, such as a vacationing user's account being accessed or unexpected printer activity.
 This approach was not scalable and was soon superseded by the analysis of audit logs and system logs for signs of malicious behavior.

 By the late 1970s and early 1980s, the analysis of these logs was primarily used retrospectively to investigate incidents, as the volume of data made it impractical for real-time monitoring.
 The affordability of digital storage eventually led to audit logs being analyzed online, with specialized programs being developed to sift through the data.
 These programs, however, were typically run during off-peak hours due to their computational intensity.

 The 1990s brought the advent of real-time intrusion detection systems capable of analyzing audit data as it was generated, allowing for immediate detection of and response to attacks.
 This marked a significant shift towards proactive intrusion detection.

 As the field has continued to develop, the focus has shifted to creating solutions that can be efficiently implemented across large and complex network environments, adapting to the ever-growing variety of security threats and the dynamic nature of modern computing infrastructures.